Program OVERVIEW

 • Joshua Arnold, EdD, Co-Founder and Co-CEO, Impacter Pathway

-• Marie Gill, Aetheon
+• Marie Gill, CEO and Co-Founder, Aetheon

 • Ali Khan, CEO, SHAPE Global